 - Proof that the card did not contain an EMV chip and that the transaction was properly authorized.

 - Evidence showing that the chargeback does not comply with Mastercard’s rules and is therefore invalid.

 - If you have already processed a refund for the transaction in question, provide documentation that proves you have credited the cardholder’s account.

 - If you have resolved the issue directly with the cardholder, provide proof, such as written correspondence, that proves they no longer wish to dispute the charge.

-Now that the deadline for the EMV chip liability shift has passed, it is imperative that every card-present merchant update their payment terminals for EMV compliance and follow the recommended rules and procedures for processing chip transactions.
+To prevent code 4870 chargebacks, it's imperative that every card-present merchant update their payment terminals for EMV compliance and follow the recommended rules and procedures for processing chip transactions.
 This is the only way to ensure protection against these types of chargebacks.